ajmotylinski/Data_Viz_Final_Project/README.md

 ### Logistic Regression
 Logistic Regression was used to classify the number of homes sold in a month into 1 of 4 categories
 Benefits:
-- Logistic regression is easy to impement.
+- Logistic regression is easy to implement.
 It also can be used for multiple classes.
 Limitations:
 - Logistic regression could be prone to overfitting if the number of feature less than observations.
 - Cannot used for non linear problems.

 ### Random Forest Classifier
 Random Forest Classifier was used to classify the number of homes sold in a month into 1 of 4 categories
-Benifits:
+Benefits:
 - Random Forest is a bagging algorithm and uses Ensemble Learning technique.
 It creates as many trees on the subset of the data and combines the output of all the trees.
 Thus, reduces overfitting problem in decision trees and also reduces the variance and therefore improves the accuracy.
 - Random Forest can be used to solve both classification and regression problems.
 - Random Forest worked well with both categorical and continues variables.
 - Random Forest can automatically handle missing values.
 Limitations:
 - Random forest creates a lot of trees and combines their outputs.
 To do so, algorithm requires more computational power and resources.
-- It requires more time comparitively to train as it generates a lot of trees.
+- It requires more time comparatively to train as it generates a lot of trees.
 Application to our project:
-- With a small dataset Random Forest Classifying is helpful becuase it creates n number of trees and combines the output from those trees to address overfitting.
+- With a small dataset Random Forest Classifying is helpful because it creates n number of trees and combines the output from those trees to address overfitting.
 - Our data is categorical so it fits well with Random Forest Classifier models.

 ## Model Changes